 Requirements for Recertification

 - Must hold an active and unrestricted license(s) to practice medicine in the United States, U.S. Territories, or Canada.

 - Submit documentation of CME hours: an average of 25 hours of Category 1 CME per year in the field of Dermatology.
 Over the eight-year certification period, the total would be 200 CME credits from Dermatology related topics.
-The ABPS CME form must be used in compiling the CMEs, click here.
-Copies of an official CME summary from the granting organization or copies of individual certificates from each course completed must be submitted along with the ABPS CME Form for each year.
+Copies of an official CME summary from the granting organization or copies of individual certificates must be submitted for all completed CME activities.
 NOTE: Teaching hours may be used to help satisfy the CME requirement; however, the total teaching hours submitted may not be more than half the overall total CME required and a letter from the program director or official certificate verifying the number of hours claimed must also be submitted.

 - Complete 4 CME credits of AAPS-Approved Medical Ethics – Approved courses include the AAPS-sponsored Medical Ethics course held annually in conjunction with the AAPS Scientific Meeting OR must contain the term “Medical Ethics” in the title or syllabus of the course, must be intended for physicians, and cannot be the same course taken multiple times to meet the 4 credit requirement.
 CME hours attained through the AAPS-sponsored Medical Ethics course will count toward the required 16 hours of AAPS-sponsored CME.

 - Complete 16 hours of AAPS-Sponsored CME (For certificates expiring 2016 or later) – Information regarding AAPS-Sponsored CME is available here www.aapsus.org/cme-certification.

 - Requirements for recertification in Dermatology include successful completion of a recertification examination.